NormalVR/Normcore-Documentation/src/essentials/getting-started.md

 Click on Create a new Application, give it a name, and grab your shiny new app key.

+// TODO: Switch this to the hoverbird player controller example.
+It's so much cooler, and still pretty simple!

 Once you’ve got your app key, paste it into the App Key field on the Realtime component, and hit Play.
 You should see Realtime spinning up a room in the console, followed by a CubePlayer instantiated in the scene:

 ![](./getting-started/cube-player.png "A CubePlayer is instantiated for your local player when you connect.")